 “Religion was…a driving force during slavery in the Americas.
 Once they arrived at their new locales the enslaved Africans were subjected to various processes to make them more compliant, and Christianity formed part of this.
 Ironically, although the assertion of evangelization was one of the justifications for enslaving Africans, very little missionary work actually took place during the early years.
 In short, religion got in the way of a moneymaking venture by taking Africans away from their work.
 It also taught them potentially subversive ideas and made it hard to justify the cruel mistreatment of fellow Christians.”

-Conversely, theologian and author Timothy Keller, in The Reason for God: Belief in an Age of Skepticism, acknowledges:
+Conversely, pastor and author Timothy Keller, in The Reason for God: Belief in an Age of Skepticism, acknowledges that:

 “Violence done in the name of Christianity is a terrible reality and must be both addressed and redressed.
 There is no excusing it.
 The typical criticisms…about the oppressiveness and injustices of the Christian church actually come from Christianity’s own resources for critique of itself.
 The shortcomings of the church can be understood historically as the imperfect adoption and practice of the principles of the Christian gospel.
 Historian C. John Sommerville claims that when Anglo-Saxons first heard the Christian gospel message they were incredulous.
 They couldn’t see how any society could survive that did not fear and respect strength.
 When they did convert, they were far from consistent.
 They tended to merge the Christian other-regarding ethic with their older ways.
 They supported the Crusades as a way of protecting God’s honor and theirs.
 They let monks, women, and serfs cultivate charitable virtues, but these virtues weren’t considered appropriate for men of honor and action.
 No wonder there is so much to condemn in church history.”